The Sex Thief

-The Sex Thief is a 1973 British sex comedy film starring David Warbeck, Diane Keen and Christopher Biggins.
-It was an early film credit for director Martin Campbell.
+The Sex Thief, released in the United States as Her Family Jewels and in the Netherlands as Handful of Diamonds, is a 1973 British sex comedy film directed by Martin Campbell and starring David Warbeck, Diane Keen and Christopher Biggins.
+The film was written by Tudor Gates and Michael Armstrong under the joint name Edward Hyde.

-The film was released in North America (in January 1976) as Her Family Jewels, with added hardcore inserts performed by stand-ins for the original cast members.

-Keen, quoted in the book The Worlds Greatest Scandals of the 20th Century, claimed: "Times were pretty hard and this is a comedy which I am not ashamed at having made.
-But it was bought by a company, which drafted in other actresses to make it look like I was doing erotic things from start to finish.
-It became incredibly filthy."
-The hardcore version was later released on video in The Netherlands (under the name Handful of Diamonds).

-The film was written by Tudor Gates and Michael Armstrong under the name Edward Hyde.

-During the 2007 series of I'm a Celebrity...
-Get Me Out of Here!, Biggins failed to get a question right about his character's name in the film as part of a bushtucker trial.
-He groaned, "The Sex Thief, god, that was a million years ago."

 Plot

-Grant Henry (David Warbeck), a writer of trashy paperbacks like The Dirty and the Dying, moonlights as a masked jewel thief who is usually caught in the act but is able to get away with his crimes by luring his female victims to bed.
-After these women lie to the police about the thief's identity ("who could disguise himself as a clubfooted coloured midget one week and a 6′6″ Russian with a harelip the next") and seem to want to get burgled again, the Inspector in charge of the case (Terence Edmond) and an insurance investigator trained in kung fu (Diane Keen) decide to lay a trap for the thief.
+Grant Henry, a writer of trashy paperbacks like The Dirty and the Dying, moonlights as a masked jewel thief who is usually caught in the act but is able to get away with his crimes by luring his female victims to bed.
+After these women lie to the police about the thief's identity ("who could disguise himself as a clubfooted coloured midget one week and a 6′6″ Russian with a harelip the next") and seem to want to get burgled again, the Inspector in charge of the case and an insurance investigator trained in kung fu decide to lay a trap for the thief.